dominikwilkowski/cfonts/README.md

 This setting supersedes the color open.
 The gradient requires two colors, a start color and an end color from left to right.
 _(If you want to set your own colors for the gradient, use the [transition](#-t---transition-gradient) option.)_
-CFonts will then generate a gradient through as many colors as it can find to make the output most impressive.
+`cfonts` will then generate a gradient through as many colors as it can find to make the output most impressive.
 Provide two colors in a comma-separated string, eg: `red,blue`. _(no spaces)_
 If you use a hex color make sure you include the `#` prefix. _(In the terminal wrap the hex in quotes)_